-Hepatitis B Vaccine: is a 3 part series and is required of all students.
+Hepatitis B Vaccine: is a 3- part or 2-part series and is required of all students.
 Vaccinations are given at 0, 1, and 6 months.

 Tuberculosis Testing

 The Mantoux (PPD) must be performed annually prior to the beginning of the semester for continuation in the Professional Program.